 In Issues Paper 3 and Issues Paper 4, we move from the general to the country specific, presenting what our researchers and others have found about the specific situational factors in Sri Lanka and Nepal.
-Drawing on our own interview data and on secondary literature, we seek to present a picture of the conditions under which the improper use of force may become systematic in the particular contexts of South Asia.
+Drawing on our own interview data and on secondary literature, we seek to present a picture of the conditions under which the use of torture may become systematic in the particular contexts of South Asia.
 In Issues Paper 4 on Nepal, we also draw on research conducted in other contexts, principally in India, to enrich our findings.
+A separate Issues Paper (9) discussed below is dedicated to describing detailed research on one district in Sri Lanka that was conducted at the end of the overall project.

-Issues Paper 5: Affecting Organisational Cultural Change
+Issues Paper 5: Organisational and Normative Change in the Security Sector

-In the fifth Issues Paper we move from the problem analysis to the solution design.
+In the fifth Issues Paper we move from the research concerning root causes to the research on strategies for effecting change.
 We begin, in Chapter One, with a discussion of our research on strategies to effect organisational and cultural change.
-Drawing on literature directly concerned with changing security organisations, and broader literatures on transforming organisational norms and practices as well as deep-rooted behaviours and attitudes, we suggest a number of principles and approaches that might be usefully taken up to transform the cultures of security organisations.
+Drawing on literature directly concerned with changing security organisations, and broader literatures on transforming organisational norms and practices as well as deeprooted behaviours and attitudes, we suggest a number of principles and approaches that might be usefully taken up to transform the cultures of security organisations.
 In Chapter Two, we turn to the cognate area of public health to examine the research on prevention strategies developed in this field.
-We look at the results of meta-evaluations of projects indicating the key components of successful prevention, discuss the importance of understanding the particular characteristics of the target group and its readiness to change, and examine a number of approaches to effecting normative and attitudinal change.
+We look at the results of metaevaluations of projects indicating the key components of successful prevention, discuss the importance of understanding the particular characteristics of the target group and its readiness to change and examine a number of approaches to effecting normative and attitudinal change.
 Chapter Three then comes back to Nepal and Sri Lanka to discuss the critically important process of enrolling and building relations with the organisations in which change is being sought.
 Here we discuss how we went about developing those relationships and some of the challenges that we faced in doing so, as well as the design we settled upon for working with Human Rights Protection Facilitators (HRPFs) on the inside of the organisations.